Southwestern presents an exciting five-week summer program in International Cyberlaw at University College London from June 15 through July 18, 2014.

 Admission and Course Credit

 Southwestern is approved by the American Bar Association and is a member of the Association of American Law Schools.
-The ABA has approved the International IT Law Summer Program in London.
+The ABA has approved the International Cyberlaw Summer Program in London.
 Applicants must be students in good standing at an American or Canadian law school.
 Applicants with sufficient English proficiency from law schools in the European Union and other countries will also be considered for admission.
 Prior to the start of the summer program, students must have completed their first year of law study and must submit a transcript and a letter of good standing from their law school.
+In 2014, we anticipate that 15 students will enroll in the International Cyberlaw Summer Program in London.
 If applications are received from more students than the program can accommodate, the academic performance of applicants (as shown by their transcripts) may be considered in deciding which applicants will be accepted.

 Students must register for two courses, for a total of six semester units of credit.
 The grade in Interviewing, Counseling and Negotiating (ICN) in the IT Sector course will be based on a series of simulated negotiations and written exercises.
 The grade in the Drafting Information Technology Agreements course will be based on a series of drafting exercises.
 The grade in the other two courses will be determined by a written final exam.
 Grades will conform to Southwestern's grading policies.
 Southwestern utilizes an alpha grading system in which the actual grade earned is represented by an alphabetical letter.
 Grades are assigned from A+ to F. Students are advised to consult their home school policies concerning receiving credit for course work.
 Additional information can be found in Southwestern's Student Handbook, which will be sent to all accepted applicants and is also available upon written request.